 Try to get some sleep and not worry about exploding head syndrome.
 It’s more annoying than it is harmless.
 Doctors suggest having a good bedtime routine by going to bed and getting up at the same time every night.
 You have nothing to fear about explosions near your head, unless your a demolitions expert.

-Next, read why Portugal has preserved the head of a 19th century serial killer.
+After learning about exploding head syndrome, read why Portugal has preserved the head of a 19th century serial killer.
 Then, see the man who survived a three-foot spike shooting through his head.